 By: Gohar Siddiqi / Updated: May 12th 2019

-I decided to explore the option to experiment with heavy tennis balls and found out that it is a great way to improve batting and that there are several cricket leagues in USA play with heavy tennis balls and organize cricket tournaments to play with these balls.
-I learned that normal tennis ball cricket bats like Knight or storm-tape-ball-cricket-bat-by-ihsan are great bats to play with tennis or tape tennis balls but they are not made for playing with heavier tennis balls.
+I decided to explore the option to experiment with heavy tennis balls and found out that it is a great way to improve batting and that there are several cricket leagues in the USA that play with heavy tennis balls and organize cricket tournaments to play with these balls.
+I learned that normal tennis ball cricket bats like Knight or storm-tape-ball-cricket-bat-by-Ihsan are great bats to play with tennis or tape tennis balls but they are not made for playing with heavier tennis balls.

-So I started talking to our manufacturers and came up with thick profile bats with lots of wood meat in the lower to middle spine of the bat.
+So I started talking to our manufacturers and came up with thick profile bats with lots of wood meat in the lower to the middle spine of the bat.
 These bats were stronger and were able to cope with the heavy tennis balls.
 We started to stock bats like CE Sharp Shooter & Pinch Hitter.
 These bats became quite popular with players who play with heavy tennis balls.

-Yet again players who purchased these bats from our store in Atlanta were happy, but we got critical feedback when we sold these bats from our website to all over United States.
-After 3 years of fiddling with the problems we decided to recommend Kashmir willow bats which have received great reviews related to hard heavy tennis balls play.
+Yet again players who purchased these bats from our store in Atlanta were happy, but we got critical feedback when we sold these bats from our website to all over the United States.
+After 3 years of fiddling with the problems, we decided to recommend Kashmir willow bats which have received great reviews related to hard heavy tennis balls play.
 The best reviews came for following Kashmir Willow bats.

 Interestingly we have visitors from out of state who come to purchase cricket products and some who play with heavy tennis ball preferred to purchase English Willow bats for playing with heavy tennis balls, few will buy high grade English Willow bats from Kookaburra, GM, SS Ton, Ihsan & CE Bats.